-The Brand Van Zyl Law Library is located in the Wilfred & Jules Kramer Law School building.
-We have South African, foreign, international and comparative legal materials, including monographs, law reports, statutes and journals.
-We also offer electronic resources, including indexes and full-text databases of case law, statutes and journal articles.
+The Brand Van Zyl Law Library is located in the Wilfred & Jules Kramer Law School building and has South African, foreign, international and comparative legal materials, including monographs, law reports, statutes and journals.
+It also offers electronic resources, including indexes and full-text databases of case law, statutes and journal articles.

-Our Brand van Zyl antiquarian collection, reputedly the finest outside Europe and the USA, comprises about 5,000 volumes chiefly on Roman-Dutch Law, including many 17th- and 18th-century legal works.
+The Brand van Zyl antiquarian collection, reputedly the finest outside Europe and the USA, comprises about 5,000 volumes chiefly on Roman-Dutch Law, including many 17th- and 18th-century legal works.

-Our facilities include the Postgraduate Research Commons, the computer Training Room, private and group study carrels, and multifunctional printers.
-We have 350 seating spaces, 90 computers, and power and data sockets for 30 laptops.
+The facilities include the Postgraduate Research Commons, the computer Training Room, private and group study carrels, and multifunctional printers.
+It has 350 seating spaces, 90 computers, and power and data sockets for 30 laptops.
 Students can access our electronic resources on and off campus, the internet and word processing software.

-We offer a reference service in person and electronically.
-We have Libguides, Faculty research guides and Youtube videos.
-We supplement our training to students with Computer-Assisted Legal Instruction software, Camtasia videos and Articulate quizzes.
+The library offers a reference service in person and electronically, on-line quizzes, Libguides, Faculty research guides and Youtube videos.
 Students can also access the RefWorks and EndNote bibliographic management tools.
-We offer a current awareness service to academics and students via Legalbrief.
+The library offers a current awareness service to academics and students via Legalbrief.